breez/breez-sdk-docs/src/guide/getting_started.md

 Connecting to a node requires a seed (your master key).
 The seed is a bip39 mnemonic.

+## Pricing

+The Breez SDK is free for developers.

 ## API Key and Invite Code

 Before you start, you will need an API Key to use the SDK, as well as an Invite Code when you create a new node.